berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj02.md

 ## Learning Objectives:
 - deepen math intuition on the process of nodes’ activation weights “learning” in multilayer perceptrons with hands on activity through a spreadsheet presentation, and online visualization
-- Scaffold transition from single node perceptron to neural net with hidden layers, and single to multi-class prediction, and project #5
+- Scaffold transition from single node perceptron to neural net with hidden layers, and single to multi-class prediction, and project #5 (creating and training an classifier on the MNIST dataset)
 - Develop awareness meta-learning strategies
 - communicate technical ideas to others, creating clear and concise documentation
 - Decouple success from solution accuracy and provide teaching others as a demonstration of mastery